Caution is advised when buying homes in foreclosure that are still occupied, here are some issues to consider:

 When buying occupied foreclosures that served as rental properties, the process can be even more complicated.
-There is no issue if you plan to rent the property out and wish to allow the current tenant(s) to remain.
-However, if this is not the case, evicting a current tenant can be difficult, especially since the passage of the Protecting Tenants at Foreclosure Act of 2009 .
-This law requires that you (the new owner) give the current tenant at least 90 days' notice prior to eviction.
+There is no issue if you plan to rent the property out as well, allowing the current tenant(s) to remain.
+However, if this is not the case, evicting a current tenant can be difficult, especially since the passage of the Protecting Tenants at Foreclosure Act of 2009.
+This law requires that you (the new owner) give the current tenant at least 90 days’ notice prior to eviction.
 The law requires that the tenant(s) still comply with any obligations under the rental or lease agreement during that time period.

-Current occupants may also claim squatters' rights .
+Current occupants may also claim squatters’ rights.
 A squatter is a person who has occupied a home that she or he does not own and does not have permission to use.
 While most courts rarely recognize the rights of squatters, these people can still cause a number of problems for you, as the new owner of a property, that will have to be resolved in court.
-This can become expensive.
+However, as you’ve probably guessed, this can become expensive.

 Beware of scams

 One unfortunate byproduct of the national housing crisis, beginning in 2007, has been an increase in foreclosure-related scams.
 One prevalent one has been the “renting” of properties to unsuspecting tenants by people who have no legal interest in the property.
-Unoccupied foreclosure properties have been “rented” via services such as www.craigslist.org by people who have no authority to do so.
-Tenants move in, a prospective buyer successfully navigates the purchase of a foreclosure property only to find she or he has “inherited” tenants.
-Some prospective buyers have spent large sums of money to fight these cases in court while others have paid cash settlements to get tenants to move out
+Unoccupied foreclosure properties have been “rented” via services such aswww.craigslist.orgby people who have no authority to do so.
+Tenants move in, a prospective buyer successfully navigates the purchase of a foreclosure property only to find he or she has “inherited” tenants.
+Some prospective buyers have spent large sums of money to fight these cases in court while others have paid cash settlements to get tenants to move out.